 .7 mile south of Pinkham Notch on Route 16.
 Use the parking area for the Glen Boulder and Wildcat trails.

 Beside Carter Notch Road off Route 16A near the center of Jackson Village.
-Roadside falls are popular for swimming, picnics, sunbathing and weddings.
-The fall are created by the Wildcat River – the first federally designated “Wild and Scenic River” in New Hampshire.
+Roadside falls are popular for swimming, picnics, sunbathing, and weddings.
+The falls are created by the Wildcat River – the first federally designated “Wild and Scenic River” in New Hampshire.